andrewbranch/gatsby-remark-vscode/README.md

 ## Built-in languages and themes

-The following can be used without specifying an extension to download from the marketplace:
+The following languages and themes can be used without [installing third-party extensions](#using-languages-and-themes-from-an-extension):

 ### Languages